 Features

-- Otter’s AI Meeting Agent automatically joins Zoom, Google Meet, or Microsoft Teams calls, transcribing everything as it happens, and generates concise summaries and action items.
+- Otter’s AI Meeting Agent automatically joins Zoom, Google Meet, or Microsoft Teams calls, transcribes everything as it happens, and generates concise summaries and action items.
 This helped me better understand others’ points of view.

 - The platform features a speaker identification functionality, which can distinguish between voices and label them, making it great for multi-person meetings.